Skip links

 HR degrees are best suited for learners who want to learn full-time and who are looking to enter HR as their first or second professional role with little work experience.

-Generally, for most learners, we would recommend CIPD HR courses over an HR degree because:
+For most learners, we recommend CIPD HR courses over an HR degree because:

 • Not all degrees reach the CIPD’s standard of accreditation - your CV could still lack the CIPD qualification employers are looking for